-Inslee extends stay-home order through May 31, outlines plan to reopen Washington in phases
+Inslee extends coronavirus stay-home order through May 31, outlines plan to reopen Washington in phases

 OLYMPIA — Gov. Jay Inslee announced Friday he would extend Washington’s stay-home order through May 31, but is seeking ways for some businesses to open before then, as he and state officials try to keep the new coronavirus from roaring back.

+“If we stick together for a while longer, we don’t lose the gains we’ve already made,” Inslee said, acknowledging that restrictions on daily life had been challenging for many Washingtonians.
+“It’s so frustrating, we don’t want to do this twice.”

-Inslee said Washington’s businesses would reopen in four phases, with some types of businesses potentially opening back up before May 31.
-Examples would be allowing retail stories to do curbside pickup, as well as letting automobile sales and car washes resume business, with some restrictions.
+Inslee said Washington’s businesses would reopen in four phases, with some types of businesses potentially getting the OK to open before May 31.
+Examples would be allowing retail stories to do curbside pickup, as well as letting automobile sales and car washes to resume business, with some restrictions.
 The governor also intends to allow drive-in spiritual services.

 The order had been set to expire at the end of the day May 4.
 Put in place March 23, Inslee had already extended the restrictions once as state officials tried to dampen the outbreak of COVID-19 that has killed more than 800 Washingtonians and sickened thousands.